domfarolino/blog/_posts/2016-6-29-Binary-Tree-Inductive-Proofs.md

 ## Relationship between $N$ and $H$ of a perfect binary tree

-If we try and calculate how many nodes $N$ exist in a perfect binary tree of size $H$ we can tabulate the following data:
+If we try and calculate how many nodes $N$ exist in a perfect binary tree of height
+$H$ we can tabulate the following data:

 $$
   \boxed{